jsmarques98/LAPR2-ISEP/docs/SprintA/FURPS.md

 ### Interface

-The user interface must be simple, intuitive and consistent.
+The user interface must be simple, intuitive.

 ### Interface consistency
+User interface must be consistent.

 ## Reliability
 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._
+The system should not fail more than 5 days in one year.

 ### Disaster recover possibility

-The system should not fail more than 5 days in one year.
  Whenever the system fails, there should be no data loss.

 ## Performance
 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

 Any interface between a user and the system shall have a maximum response time of 3 seconds.
 The system should start up in less than 10 seconds.
+The application will be deployed to a machine with 8GB of RAM.

 ## Supportability